 OPENS WITH: Joanna and Dean Proffitt laughing about how they met at a dinner party that looks like it was thrown by the Trumps.
 Camera pan around the table to show that everyone is ok that he kidnapped her.

-Quick acknowledgement of fifth kid, Annie.
+Quick acknowledgment of fifth kid, Annie.
 Annie is actually a boy, but Dean tells his wife she just had a girl to appease her.
 Because the Help changes all the diapers and raises the kid, Joanna never finds out.
 Annie grows up to be a serial killer who targets white chicks with weird birthmarks on their butt.

-Kid is caught and rotting away in Sing Sing.
+The kid is caught and rotting away in Sing Sing.
 Dean tells his wife that Annie is taking an 11th year of college because she changed her major AGAIN.
 Happy wife.
 Happy Life.

 Crawling under the covers, the Proffitts decide that the boys need to go back to their roots.
 Re-connect with one another.
 Learn that life isn’t all about money.
 You know, sh!t like that.

 The next day they confront the boys in their NYC penthouse sitting room.
 They are taking away their trust funds and sending them back to Elk Cove until they’ve learned their lesson.
 All squawk about the injustice and “Why doesn’t Annie have to go too?”